 “There is some evidence that hearing the sound and imagining the sound activate similar areas of the brain.
 If you can understand the relationship well enough between the brain recordings and sound, you could either synthesize the actual sound a person is thinking, or just write out the words with a type of interface device.”

-“This is huge for patients who have damage to their speech mechanisms because of a stroke or Lou Gehrig’s disease and can’t speak,” said co-author Robert Knight, a UC Berkeley professor of psychology and
+“This is huge for patients who have damage to their speech mechanisms because of a stroke or Lou Gehrig’s disease and can’t speak,” said co-author Robert Knight, a UC Berkeley professor of psychology and neuroscience.
+“If you could eventually reconstruct imagined conversations from brain activity, thousands of people could benefit.”

 Based on earlier work with ferretsThe current research builds on work by other researchers about how animals encode sounds in the brain’s auditory cortex.
 In fact, some researchers, including the study’s coauthors at the University of Maryland, have been able to guess the words ferrets were read by scientists based on recordings from the brain, even though the ferrets were unable to understand the words.